 This must be the most famous verse in the Bible.
 It’s been called the gospel in a nutshell.
-So what is this gospel (good news) John quotes Jesus stating for us here?
+So what is this gospel (good news) summarised for us so neatly here?

-We can’t fully appreciate the good news without first understanding the bad news, which Jesus sums up in the word ‘“perish”’.
+We can’t fully appreciate the good news without first understanding the bad news, which is summed up by the word ‘“perish”’.
 Without the good news we are all destined to perish.
 Elsewhere the Bible teaches that this doesn’t mean simply ceasing to exist, but involves living in eternal separation from God.
-This is a place far darker than the most Godless place on earth now, for currently everywhere has at least some rays of God’s common grace.
+It’s a place far darker than the most Godless place on earth now, for currently everywhere has at least some rays of God’s common grace.
 It will be a quite literally hellish spiritual darkness, illuminated only by fiery wrath.
 This is the ‘second death’(Revelation 2:11&20:6&14&21:8) described in John’s book of Revelation.
 It is the inevitable consequence of choosing to reject God; the perfectly just sentence from the supreme judge: ultimately life without God is Hell.

 The good news is partly of course that we needn’t end up in such a state of darkness, severed from the gracious light of God.
 But it is much more than that.
 We can have ‘“eternal life”’, and just as perishing means much more than simply ceasing to exist, eternal life means more than living forever.
 John teaches us about eternity in Revelation: ‘the very glory of God illuminated it’(Revelation 21:23).
 There life is an eternity bathed in the glorious light of God.
 Amazingly, the first taste of this eternal spiritual life can begin even now.

 So how do we see this light / find this eternal path to God’s glory?
 The summary answer from this verse is ‘“whoever believes in him”’.
-But what precisely does this mean, and not mean?
+But what precisely does that mean, and not mean?
 The context helps us here.
-This verse is part of a longer statement Jesus makes at the end of His encounter with Nicodemus – an encounter designed to teach what saving faith is.
+This verse follows on from a longer statement Jesus makes at the end of His encounter with Nicodemus – an encounter designed to teach what saving faith is.

 But how is this compatible with a God who ‘“so loved”’?
 Surely it’s parental cruelty!
 The answer of course is that God is both the Father and the Son.
-At the same time as God the Father is displaying perfect judgement, God the Son is going to the cross.
-The very Godhead is torn apart and bleeds in an act of divine judgement/love to save us.
-The cross is thus God’s kiss of life to a guilty world.
-That’s how God ‘“so loved”’ the world, and that’s why we should truly believe in Jesus from the heart, being ‘“born of the Spirit”’(John 3:8), accepting Jesus as our Lord and saviour.
+At the same time that God the Father was displaying perfect judgement, God the Son was going to the cross.
+The very Godhead was thus torn apart and bled in an act of divine judgement/love to save us.
+So the cross is God’s kiss of life to a guilty world.
+That’s how God ‘“so loved”’ the world, and that’s why we should truly believe in Jesus from the heart, being ‘“born of the Spirit”’(John 3:8), accepting Him as our Lord and Saviour.

 Please feel free to share this via social media etc.